kafai-yip/kafai-yip.github.io/_pages/papers.md

 ## Manuscripts
 (Comments are welcome!)

 1. [A unified biclausal approach to right dislocation in Chinese](https://lingbuzz.net/lingbuzz/007912).
-Submitted, *Journal of East Asian Linguistics*.
+Revise & Resubmit, *Journal of East Asian Linguistics*.

-1. Partial deletion on head chains: discontinuous predicates in Cantonese.
-In prep. [with [Tommy Tsz-Ming Lee](https://tszminglee.github.io/)]
+1. Partial deletion on head chains: Discontinuous predicates in Cantonese.
+Submitted, *Linguistic Inquiry* [with [Tommy Tsz-Ming Lee](https://tszminglee.github.io/)]

 1. An agreement analysis of temporal converbs.
 In prep.